ksu-cis/cis-400-site/_milestones/menu-milestone-3.md

 6. That setting the sweet property to false (after it has been set to true) results in the right calories for each size.

 ### JurrasicJava test Class (10 points)
 Implement a test class that tests:
+1. The correct default price, calories, ice, size, and SpaceForCream properties.
+2. The correct price and calories after changing to small, medium, and large sizes.
+3. That invoking HoldIce() results in the Ice property being false
+4. That invoking LeaveSpaceForCream() results in the SpaceForCream property being true.

+### Water Test Class (5 points)
+Implement a test class that tests:
 1. The correct default price, calories, ice, size, and lemon properties.
 2. The correct price and calories after changing to small, medium, and large sizes.